dhh1128/distributed-state-machine/README.md

 bay isn’t depressurized.
 The airlocks have to coordinate with one another and with the bay door to achieve consensus on a target state for the launch bay.
-Furthermore, there can be a lag in transitions, and timeouts can occure, just like there are timing considerations in our consensus algorithm.
+Furthermore, there can be a lag in transitions, and timeouts can occur, just like there are timing considerations in our consensus algorithm.

 Now, let’s describe each of the state machines in isolation, formally.